Rev. Abigail Visco Rusert

-Rev. Abigail Visco Rusert, Research Advisory Board
+Rev. Abigail Visco Rusert (she/her), Research Advisory Board

 Abigail is the Director of the Institute for Youth Ministry at Princeton Theological Seminary, where her work bridges theological discourse with the practice of youth ministry: creating programs, resources, and classes for Christian ministry leaders.
 She is the Principal Investigator on the Log College Project grant, funded by the Lilly Endowment to research and establish a process for helping churches to design new forms of youth ministry.